hydephp/develop/docs/digging-deeper/advanced-markdown.md

 ```
 ````

+### Dynamic Markdown links

+In order to create automatically resolved links from your pages and posts, you can use the special Hyde Markdown link syntax.

+For all the supported syntax options, Hyde will resolve a relative link based on the current page being rendered.

+Since this happens in our Markdown processor, this will work regardless of if you have custom HTML or Blade enabled for your site.

 ### Limitations

 The filepaths are hidden on mobile devices using CSS to prevent them from overlapping with the code block.